badrudtamam/badrudtamam/README.md

 - Led the application project team from data gathering, design, development, to releasing the application
 <br>

-## PORTFOLIO As A Product Manager
+## PORTFOLIO As a Product Manager

 - Kodeno.id (Made an MVP as a Singgle Product Manager)
 - shorturl.at/alpAZ (Final project of Product Manager Bootcamp at Binar Academy, Revamping Cinema Booking Ticket App)

-## PORTFOLIO As A Project Manager
+## PORTFOLIO As a Project Manager

 - Bengkel Mania (Playstore)
 - Kodegiri.com